 - Olivia Hill, Chief HR officer at the AAT, stressed the importance of using job adverts to give a flavour of what working in the organisation is like.
 She also talked about the benefit of pre-recorded videos from the Chief Exec and other members of the executive team, talking about organisation culture.

 - Dave Payne, a senior manager with the ICAEW, gave his 5 top tips for ‘virtual attraction’.
 This included facilitation of peer-to-peer interaction during the recruitment process.

-- Sharon Machado, from ACCA’s insight team, rounded things up with some points that hadn’t already been raised (always a tough task for the final contributor!)
-Sharon’s points included the use of psychometric testing to guide interview questioning and link to organisational values.
+- Sharon Machado, from ACCA’s insight team, rounded things up with some fresh ideas and new points (not surprisingly , always a tough task for the final contributor!).
+Overall, Sharon’s points included the use of psychometric testing to guide interview questioning and link to organisational values.

 This has been a short summary of some key takeaways.
 However, you can watch the recording by clicking on the button below: